richardkuo1999/Passenger-Action-Recognition/README.md

 This paper [(Passenger Detection and Pose Recognition using Deep Neural Networks)](https://ndltd.ncl.edu.tw/cgi-bin/gs32/gsweb.cgi/login?o=dnclcdr&s=id=%22108CCU00442053%22.&searchmode=basic) proposes a action recognize method based on deep learning combined with human detector to implement a action recognition system for passengers in public transportation vehicles, and proposes an architecture for passenger counting.

-1.We set up two cameras in the environment and use 2D and 3D CNN to recognize static poses and dynamic actions.
+1. We set up two cameras in the environment and use 2D and 3D CNN to recognize static poses and dynamic actions.

 >Posture recognition(2D CNN) : recognize postures that do not need to consider time information.

 >Action recognition(3D CNN) : recognize the continuous motion of passengers.

-2.In order to understand the number of passengers in the environment, we use two cameras to count passengers that based on the detection results of detector and association method.
+2. In order to understand the number of passengers in the environment, we use two cameras to count passengers that based on the detection results of detector and association method.

-3.To achieve the goal, we built a neural network to solve the double counting problem caused by the same person appearing on two cameras.
+3. To achieve the goal, we built a neural network to solve the double counting problem caused by the same person appearing on two cameras.

 # Usage